artis3n/personal-wiki-infra/README.md

 - Secure, private access via a [Tailscale][] network
 - No open ingress ports on the server with terminal access via AWS Session Manager
 - Easy to deploy!
 Fork, tweak a few variables, then run two commands to build your own AMI and deploy a private server
-- Pay ~$2-3/month if running 24/7 (or less!) depending on spot instance prices
+- Pay ~$1.80/month if running 24/7 depending on spot instance prices

 # Setup